ibm-cloud-docs/solution-tutorials/application-log-analysis.md

           prometheus.io/scrape: "true"
           prometheus.io/port: "8002"
   ```
-and finally the application includes a Prometheus library `prometheus_client` that is used to generate custom metrics, something that we will see later in the sample app used in this tutorial.
-Depending on the development language that is used in your application, you can find a Prometheus client to use.
-Some examples are described on the [Sysdig Blog](https://sysdig.com/blog/prometheus-metrics/)
+Finally, the application includes a Prometheus library `prometheus_client`, which is used by the sample app in this tutorial to generate custom metrics.
+You can find a Prometheus client to use for most programming languages.
+See the [Sysdig Blog](https://sysdig.com/blog/prometheus-metrics/) for details.
 {: tip}

 ### Configure {{site.data.keyword.mon_short}}